 How to avoid soggy chilaquiles

 The tortilla wedges only need 10 minutes in the skillet to fry up and get crispy.
-Feel free to vary the cook time to align with how crispy or soft you like your chilaquiles.
+Feel free to vary the cooking time to align with how crispy or soft you like your chilaquiles.

 - Bake the tortilla chips instead.
-You can easily bake the tortilla wedges if fried foods aren’t your favorite thing.
+You can easily bake the tortilla if fried foods aren’t your favorite thing.
 Simply spread the wedges in a single layer on two greased baking sheets and lightly spray the tops with nonstick cooking spray or brush with olive oil.
 Bake at 400°F for 10 to 15 minutes until crispy.

 - Using store bought chips?
 If you must use store-bought tortilla chips, I recommend using a lightly salted, very sturdy chip.
 Otherwise, the tortilla chips will easily break or become extremely soggy very quickly.
 Add the chips and salsa into the skillet at the same time, heat over medium-heat, and toss to coat.